osisoft/Edge-Data-Store-Docs/content/sds/write-data/writing-data-api.md

 }
 ```

 **Note:** If any individual event fails to be removed, the entire operation is rolled back and no events are removed.
-The streamId and index that caused the issue are included in the error response.
+The `streamId` and index that caused the issue are included in the error response.

 If you attempt to remove events at indexes that have no events, an error is returned.
-If this occurs, you can use [Window](#removewindow) request format to remove any events from a specified ‘window’ of indexes, which will not return an error if no data is found.
+If this occurs, you can use [Window](#removewindow) request format to remove any events from a specified "window" of indexes, which will not return an error if no data is found.

 <a name="removewindow"></a>
 ### `Window`

-Removes events at and between the start index and end index.
+Removes events at and between the start index and end index

 #### Request